KCisSICKnasty/SICKnasty-FO4/README.md

 __CURRENT VERSION: 2.4.7__

-__We're back to Wabbajack not giving you the correct version.
-Just use Simple Fallout 4 Downgrader after you're done: https://www.nexusmods.com/fallout4/mods/81933__
+__Some users are not receiving the correct version of Fallout4.exe in their Stock Game folder.
+If you get an error about F4SE not working or anything related to a F4SE error, just use Simple Fallout 4 Downgrader after you're done: https://www.nexusmods.com/fallout4/mods/81933__

 __I don't know why it's happening again.
 Wabbajack Support Discord says it's a user problem, but the executable isn't correct on your end and it is on mine so somehow you changed the executable before even opening the list.
 I have no answers and I'm sorry. :(__